AmShaegar13/gambling_legend/README.md

 Alternatively, you can start a daemon with `ruby daemon/bets.rb start` or trigger the evaluation once manually by running `rake cron:bets`.

+## Features

+* Bet on random URF matches
+* Refill account once per hour if you lost everything
+* View your latest bets
+* Sign Up to save your progress
+* Realistic odds based on actual match stats
+* Localization in Englisch and German

+### Technical Features

+* Securely hashed and salted passwords
+* CSRF Protection
+* Turbolinks to speed up navigating
+* Clean and easy to use Bootstrap layout

 ## Missing features

 Some basic features didn't make it in time into the project but will be added after the challenge.
 Those are for example: